 You will be given financial accounting, auditing, or taxation databases to complete the simulations.

-2. AICPA Availability: After registering and receiving approval, candidates may receive a 6 month subscription to all FASB and AICPA professional literature for a mere $35.
+2. AICPA Availability: After registering and receiving approval, candidates may receive a 6 month subscription to all FASB and AICPA professional literature for a small cost.
 This is strongly recommended for all candidates.
 Go to NASBA.

 C. Calculation Simulations

 There will continue to be basic calculation style questions.
 The simulation format allows the AICPA to require you to place the correct number in the correct place on a financial statement or spreadsheet such as Excel or Lotus.
 Again the AICPA website is the best place to become familiar with these formats.

 D. Communication Simulations